rphle/numfu/docs/guide/printing.md

 ## Printing Output

-Use `print` and `println` for output.
-All values are automatically converted to strings.
+Use `print` and `println` to display values.
+All values are automatically converted to strings before printing.

 ```numfu
 print("I like cheese")